Facilities Maintenance Re-engineering for a Multi-campus Hospital System

 As part of this process, the hospital determined that it would need additional staff to manage CMMS functions; planner/scheduler job positions have been filled for the two largest campuses.
-Also, the hospital has nearly completed construction of a first dispatch, planning and scheduling ‘command center’ for one campus and is beginning the process to establish a second command center on another campus.
+Also, the hospital has nearly completed the construction of a first dispatch, planning, and scheduling ‘command center’ for one campus and is beginning the process to establish a second command center on another campus.

 The new modifications to the CMMS will soon be rolled out to both campuses.
-With the full complement of tools in place, the project’s focus will turn to standardizing the revised procedures.
+With the full complement of tools in place, the project’s focus will turn to standardize the revised procedures.
 DPA will help guide the organization and its new Senior Vice President in overseeing new roles and responsibilities, managing new performance metrics and reviewing accountability measures.

-The anticipated benefits from this engagement are:
+The anticipated benefits of this engagement are: